PirieD704/nodeEcommerce/readMe.md

 there is probably a pretty way to do this that is a little more dynamic in pulling all the html from the currently selected text with the corresponding boolean value, so that may be in the plans for a future revision, but this is an effective, not too cumbersome solution seen here in coding in the data for the properties in the javascript itself.
 You can note that the boolean states of the hoveredits determine what is sent back to the server.

 ####Sidebar: MongoDB and Mongoose Information
-This is probably a time to go over the schema as I have layed it out in mongoose.
+This is probably a good time to go over the schema as I have layed it out in mongoose.
 For anyone unfamiliar with Mongoose,  MongoDB(our database for this project) is a NoSQL BD and therefore carries no schemas(blueprint if you will) for the data that is being stored in it.
 Mongoose allows us to define a Schema in how our JSON will be structured to make for easy access and inerpretation of the data in future pages(namely the payments page).
 Here is the account.js file:
 ```javascript
 var mongoose = require('mongoose');
 var Schema = mongoose.Schema;